kutaykalmaz/GeoDjango-Leaflet-MapProject/README.md

 # GeoDjango Leaflet Map Project
-Django Framework prepared for Python language was used in the project.
-GDAL was used to get location information and PostgreSQL with PostGis extension was used as database.
-HTML, CSS, Javascript, Bootstrap and Semantic UI, SweatyAlert Javascript libraries were used for the interface design, and the Javascript libraries Leaflet and Leaflet Ajax were used for the map.
+Django Framework prepared for Python language used in the project.
+GDAL used to get location information and PostgreSQL with PostGis extension used as database.
+HTML, CSS, Javascript, Bootstrap and Semantic UI, SweatyAlert Javascript libraries used for the user interface design, and the Javascript libraries Leaflet and Leaflet Ajax used for the map.